aws-amplify/docs/docs/start/getting-started/fragments/next/hosting.md

 You've successfully built an Amplify app with Next.js!
 Now that you've built something, it's time to deploy it to the web!

 > **Note**: Amplify Console is adding support for Server-Side Rendering (SSR).
-> [Upvote & comment on this issue](https://github.com/aws-amplify/amplify-console/issues/412) to show your support!
+> [Vote & comment on this issue](https://github.com/aws-amplify/amplify-console/issues/412) to show your support!

 ## Using [Serverless Next.js Component](https://github.com/serverless-nextjs/serverless-next.js)

-> _For more information, read the [Serverless Next.js Component accouncement](https://www.serverless.com/blog/serverless-nextjs)_
+> _For more information, read the [Serverless Next.js Component announcement](https://www.serverless.com/blog/serverless-nextjs)_

 First, install the `serverless` binary from https://www.serverless.com/framework/docs/getting-started/.